What is Candidate Centric Recruiting? Meaning and Importance

 3. Personalize the Recruitment Process: Customize your recruitment process to fit the uniqueness and diversity of the candidates.
 It may involve customized communication channels, flexible interview times, and custom-designed tests or activities.

-4. Streamline Application Procedures: Ensure that your company is easily accessible to candidates by providing them with ways to apply for jobs within your organization.
+4. Streamline Application Procedures: Ensure that your company is easily accessible to candidates by providing them with ways to apply for jobs within your organization, such as through skills-based hiring practices.
 This could mean lessening the difficulties of the application process, clarifying the directions, and eliminating the superfluous steps and barriers.

 5. Provide Responsive Communication: Make sure that candidates are properly communicated with at each stage of the recruitment process and that the information is timely and relevant.
 Get the candidates to know their status by keeping them in the loop, provide feedback when possible, and answer their questions and concerns promptly.